 - Paracetamol taken orally can provide some relief

-- Do NOT put asprin against the tooth as gum can be damaged
+- DO NOT put aspirin against the tooth as gum can be damaged

 - Gently use dental floss to remove any lodged food from between the painful teeth